RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Due to the time constraints with basecalling, we have prepared a set of down sampled fastq files for onward analysis.
 These reads have been pre basecalled using the super high accuracy basecaller using `Guppy5`.

-Copy one of the two GutMock fastq files into the LongRead dir and decompress:
+Copy one of the two GutMock fastq files into the LongReads dir and decompress:

 ```
 cd LongReads